The grounding, verification & orchestration layer for AI work.

 Built on the open Factlet protocol — your factbook is portable, your tooling isn't locked to us.

-See the methodology + raw data on GitHub →
+See the methodology + raw runs on GitHub →

 Coverage · the honest gap